 Unless you really rocked your sale then you are likely to have some items left over.
 When I do a yard sale my intentions are to never bring anything back into our home.
-Anything that isn’t sold gets loaded and taken off to the thrift store.
+Anything that isn’t sold gets loaded and taken off to be donated.
 Preferably that same day but if not then the next day.
 You can also call and some places will come pick up the items for you.
 If you plan to have another yard sale next year you might want to keep some of your items but I would only suggest that if you have somewhere very specific in your home to store them.

 More things to note!!!